 - Essay writing (2 academic hours per week)

-Please note an ‘academic hour’ is actually 45 minutes !
-This is how it is in Russian universities and we have stuck with it.- There are currently discussions underway concerning the number of face to face hours of tuition, and the possibility of exchanging two hours per fortnight of face-to-face tuition for project work.
+There are currently discussions underway concerning the number of face to face hours of tuition, and the possibility of exchanging two hours per fortnight of face-to-face tuition for project work.

 - Please also note that although students are divided into different groups according to the level of their Russian, there may still be some small differences in ability; accordingly, the syllabus might occasionally be adjusted to meet the overall needs of the class.
-However, all of the teachers strive to meet the language course fulfillment requirements.
+However, all of the teachers strive to meet the language course fulfilment requirements.

 Safety